Skip to content

 The Media Package is designed to demonstrate three core use cases for visual dubbing in DeepEditor:

-- Performance Transfer – transferring a preferred performance (for example, from a close-up) onto a different shot setup (like a wide).
+2. Performance Transfer – Transferring a preferred performance from one shot (for example, a close-up) onto a different shot (such as a wide shot).

-- Performance Edit – altering the rhythm or timing of an existing performance by shortening, extending, or removing dialogue lines.
+3. Performance Edit – Altering the rhythm or timing of existing dialogue, in-vision, by editing the audio, including removing dialogue lines.

 Package Contents